mtwyford/APCS_LemonadeStand/README.md

 StarterCode and Instructions for your first project

-What's GitHub and How Is it Used? https://www.youtube.com/watch?v=w3jLJU7DT5E
+What's GitHub and How Is it Used? https://www.youtube.com/watch?v=w3jLJU7DT5E (please watch this 5 minute video

-A quick self paced course: https://lab.github.com/githubtraining/introduction-to-github
+A quick self paced course: https://lab.github.com/githubtraining/introduction-to-github (optional, longer activity)

 This project will be an opportunity for you to refresh skills on GitHub, and practice version control.